Hidden East Anglia:

 The stone that went up the hill

 At TL577097 is St. Botolph’s church, and in the graveyard close to the north-east corner of the building is a large triangular stone embedded in the grass.
-The church is isolated, and on the highest point of a ridge, but legend says that it was meant to be built down in the valley.
+The church is isolated, and on rising ground, but legend says that it was meant to be built down in the valley.
 The villagers wanted to use this stone in its construction, and dragged it down the hill – but next morning found it back at the top of the hill.
 This happened twice more, until they gave up and decided to build the church on the hilltop, next to the stone.